Most Effective Way to Convert/Burn MP4 to DVD on Windows/Mac

 Next, choose a proper DVD menu to fit your DVD theme: click the Menu button on the lower right bottom of the main interface to enter the menu editing window and select one from the built-in 90+ free DVD menu styles.
 You can then customize it with your favorite buttons, frames, music, etc. to make it your own.

-Here is the video tutorial on how to convert MP4 (MPEG-4) videos to DVD on Mac.
+Video tutorial on how to convert MP4 (MPEG-4) videos to DVD on Mac:

 What is MP4?